s-s-d-s/Cat-Search-App/README.md

 #### API_KEY

 This variable should contain `x-api-key` from [TheCatApi](https://docs.thecatapi.com/).
-It's needed for to get more than 10 cats images, and additional fields
+It's needed to get more than 10 cats images, and additional fields

 #### API_URL